 - 11.1 This Council applies the creditworthiness service provided by Link Asset Services.
 This service employs a sophisticated modelling approach utilising credit ratings from the three main credit rating agencies Fitch, Moody's and Standard & Poor's.
-The credit ratings of counterparties are supplemented with the following overlays: - credit watches and credit outlooks from credit rating agencies; - CDS spreads to give early warning of likely changes in credit ratings; and - sovereign ratings to select counterparties from only the most creditworthy countries.

-This modelling approach combines credit ratings, credit watches and credit outlooks in a weighted scoring system which is then combined with an overlay of CDS spreads for which the end product is a series of colour coded bands which indicate the relative creditworthiness of counterparties.
+The credit ratings of counterparties are supplemented with the following overlays: - credit watches and credit outlooks from credit rating agencies; - CDS spreads to give early warning of likely changes in credit ratings; - sovereign ratings to select counterparties from only the most creditworthy countries. - 11.2 This modelling approach combines credit ratings, credit Watches and credit Outlooks in a weighted scoring system which is then combined with an overlay of CDS spreads for which the end product is a series of colour coded bands which indicate the relative creditworthiness of counterparties.
 These colour codes are used by the Council to determine the suggested duration for investments.
 The Council will therefore use counterparties within the following durational bands:-

-Capita Colour Coding Maximum Duration Maximum Investment (per institution)
+Capita Colour Coding Maximum Duration Maximum Investment

 No colour Not to be used 0

 Green 100 days £6m

 Red 6 months £3m

 100 days £6m

 Orange 1 year £1m

 6 months £3m

 100 days £6m

 Blue 1 year £4m

 6 months £3m

 100 days £6m

 Purple 2 years £3m

 1 year £4m

 6 months £3m

 100 days £6m

-Organisation Maximum Duration Maximum Investment

-Debt Management Office 6 months £14m

-(Government Body)

-Lloyds Bank current On call (can be £5m

-account withdrawn immediately)

-The Council's main banker

-Money Market Funds - On call (can be £5m per fund

-AAA long-term credit rating withdrawn immediately)

-Certificates of Deposit and Will follow the Capita Will follow the Capita

-Treasury Bills.
-Colour Coding limits as Colour Coding limits

-per the above table. as per the above

-table.
+Organisation Maximum Duration Maximum Investment Debt Management Office (Government Body) 6 months £14m Lloyds Bank current account The Council's main banker On call (can be withdrawn immediately) £5m Money Market Funds - AAA long-term credit rating On call (can be withdrawn immediately) £5m per fund Certificates of Deposit and Treasury Bills.
+Will follow the Capita Colour Coding limits as per the above table.
+Will follow the Capita Colour Coding limits as per the above table.
 Local Authorities 1 year £3m